pimotte/nomic/README.md

 immutable to mutable or vice versa) may be immutable or mutable regardless of their numbers, and rules in the Initial Set may be transmuted regardless of their numbers.

+**110** In a conflict between a mutable and an immutable rule, the immutable rule takes precedence and the mutable rule shall be entirely void.
+For the purposes of this rule a proposal to transmute an immutable rule does not "conflict" with that immutable rule.

+**116** Whatever is not prohibited or regulated by a rule is permitted and unregulated, with the sole exception of changing the rules, which is permitted only when a rule or set of rules explicitly or implicitly permits it.

+## Mutable Rules

+**209** If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.

+If at least one of the rules in conflict explicitly says of itself that it defers to another rule (or type of rule) or takes precedence over another rule (or type of rule), then such provisions shall supersede the numerical method for determining precedence.

+If two or more rules claim to take precedence over one another or to defer to one another, then the numerical method again governs.

+# Rule Changes

+## Immutable Rules

 **103** A rule-change is any of the following: (1) the enactment, repeal, or amendment of a mutable rule; (2) the enactment, repeal, or amendment of an